 Arizona prosecutors take aggressive action in vehicular assault cases related to drunk driving, driving under the influence of drugs, or road rage.
 In DUI cases, especially, the law is well developed and consequences are steep.
 Prosecutors dedicate extensive time, energy, and resources into making criminal charges stick.

 It is critical to work with an attorney who understands what prosecutors are thinking.
-At Suzuki Law Offices, our Phoenix criminal defense lawyers are former state and federal prosecutors.
+At Suzuki Law Offices, our Phoenix vehicular assault lawyers are former state and federal prosecutors.
 Because we have seen Arizona courts from both sides of the courtroom, we are well prepared to achieve favorable results in complex vehicular assault cases.

 Each case is different.
 The results of a vehicular assault case depend on several factors, including who was driving and whether the law enforcement officers were using proper criminal procedure.
 At Suzuki Law Offices, we partner with experienced investigators who help us examine the facts of vehicular assault cases.
 The facts of your case can have a significant impact on the consequences you face.